How a vision of bias-free cancer research

 Epic was able to achieve these singular advances because we chose a research road less traveled — a bias-free approach that looks at all the cells in a blood sample and thus sees those rare cells that others miss.
-That insight lead to a proprietary rare-cell detection platform so potent and precise that it can see, identify and characterize all the circulating tumor cells (CTCs) in a sample, and link their response/resistance to a panoply of drug classes.
-So that doctors can better understand their patient’s cancer and choose with greatest certainty the drug or combination of therapies that will work best.
+That insight leads to a proprietary rare-cell detection platform so potent and precise that it can see, identify and characterize all the circulating tumor cells (CTCs) in a sample, and link their response/resistance to a panoply of drug classes.
+So that doctors can better understand their patient’s cancer and choose with the greatest certainty the drug or combination of therapies that will work best.

 In addition to spotting one rare cell amid 50 million normal ones, Epic's engine can also see small and apoptotic cells, epithelial to mesenchymal transition cells and CTC clusters.
 After analyzing individual CTCs for phenotypic and genomic biomarkers, we link single-cell or aggregated subclonal populations to pharmacodynamic data and, most important, to patient outcomes.